Netflix wins back Wall Street, shares jump 42 percent

 How many subscribers Netflix adds in 2013 will be key to its ability to pay Hollywood studios for movies and TV shows that are available on the Netflix streaming service.
 "That's still a key question for investors.
 We will see as we go through 2013 how strong the domestic streaming adds are," said Kessler, the analyst.

-The dominant U.S. video rental company's shares rose as high as $304.79 in July 2011, just before it provoked a customer backlash with an unpopular price increase and other missteps.
-Netflix stock sank to $53.80 in September 2012.
+The dominant U.S. video rental company saw shares reach as high as $304.79 in July 2011, just before it provoked a customer backlash with an unpopular price increase and other missteps.
+Netflix stock sunk to $53.80 in September 2012.

 Firms that either raised their target price or upgraded their ratings on Netflix on Thursday included Wedbush Securities, Lazard Capital, Bank of Montreal, Macquarie, Janney Capital, Raymond James and Barclays.